lejenome/lejenome.github.io/_posts/2017-02-14-boot-physical-windows-inside-qemu.md

 ```

 Press ``Shift+F10`` when Windows installer starts to open the terminal.
 We need
-to assign letter to EFI volume (partition).
+to assign a letter to EFI volume (partition).

 ```shell
 diskpart